 - Reliance on local dealerships for car and aftersales: New market entrants are likely to find themselves in a weak position when negotiating partnerships with dealers, who are also facing shrinking margins and a consolidating landscape.

 - Inconsistent brand representation between customer touchpoints: Customers have full price transparency and are increasingly able to compare different offers and brands.
-Disparities between channels damage brand image, as discussed in our previous article here.
+Disparities between channels damage brand image.

 - Lack of a clear roadmap: OEMs fail to plan for how the sales model will evolve with increasing market penetration and are not fully prepared for growth opportunities, including expansion to the B2B market.